mosajjal/webhookpam/README.md

 ## TODO

 * Template engine for JSON data sent to the webhook target.
-So far only PUBLIC_CODE, PRIVATE_CODE is implemented.
-Having SOURCE_IP, DESTINATION_IP, HOSTNAME, USERNAME, AUTH_METHOD would be nice for audit purposes
+So far PUBLIC_CODE, PRIVATE_CODE and USERNAME are implemented.
+Having SOURCE_IP, DESTINATION_IP, HOSTNAME, AUTH_METHOD would be nice for audit purposes
 * Proxy Configuration for Webhook Call
 * Logic when request times out
 * Optional emergency backdoor (?)